rapid7/insightconnect-plugins/redhat_advisory/help.md

 # Description

 This plugin monitors the [Red Hat Security Advisories](https://access.redhat.com/security/updates/advisory) list, and triggers on any new advisories that come in.
+The Red Hat Security Advisory gives information about security flaws that affect Red Hat products and services.

+Advisories and update notifications are also provided via the Red Hat Network for products serviced by the Red Hat Network.

 # Key Features

-* Feature 1
-* Feature 2
-* Feature 3
+* Trigger a workflow on a new advisory

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+_This plugin does not contain any requirements._

 # Documentation